Year Released: 2021

--At the time of this review, The Critics Company have 99.8K followers on their YouTube channel.
+-At the time of this review, The Critics Company has 99.8K followers on its YouTube channel.

 It has been a long time since I’ve reviewed anything from the upstart film collective known as The Critics Company.
 This group of Nigerian filmmakers had their works featured on Iridium Eye before with Chase and Z: The Beginning.
 They’ve been getting so much traction since then, got some professional equipment, still making video projects, and have been getting more exposure for their works.
 I haven’t posted three reviews at a time on Saturday in a long time, but I think this could be a great closer for my Black History Month project.
 I would like to thank The Critics for reaching out to me to let me know about their latest film.

 This is the first movie I’ve seen that was made in 2021.
-Will this be another quality work from these dedicated group of movie makers from Northern Nigeria?
+Will this be another quality work from this dedicated group of moviemakers from Northern Nigeria?
 Let’s find out.

 This latest offering from this film collective is a solid watch and well worth the twelve minutes.
 The cinematography and visuals are astounding with it looking higher budget than one would ever expect.
 The ambiguous elements really add to the mystery of the title character.
 I do wish some parts of the story would be tightened up as well as better handling of the subtitles for the dialogue.
 Timothee is another quality entry into the works of The Critics Company and I can see things looking up for these filmmakers.
 Both Nollywood and Hollywood need to watch out for these talented people.